 While excellent heat capacity tells us the power of a pan to heat evenly and quickly, heat capacity, on the other hand, tells us how to hold on to heat properly after heating when the heat source is removed.
 All metal utensils have different heat capacities; in the same way, they have different thermal conductivity.
 But unlike thermal conductivity, heat capacity also relies on the pan’s mass.
 The thicker the pan, the higher its heat resistance, regardless of its material.

 On the other hand, copper material and cast iron are not harmful to your health but will change the taste of your food.
-Stainless steel is the only surface that dos not mix with your food and doesn’t change the flavor of your meal.
+Stainless steel is the only surface that does not mix with your food and doesn’t change the flavor of your meal.
 So, buy wisely.
-Still, have questions after reading this All-Clad VS Demeyere Cookware article?
-Comment below.